 Enter Eraser Weed Killer, a product with many claims of successful weed removal that we decided to investigate.

 This is everything you need to know about Eraser and what it can/cannot do to help you decide if it is right for your needs.
 Here is a snapshot of the product:

 - Eraser 41% Glyphosate may be used in any area of vegetation.
 Care should be taken to ensure that non-target vegetation is protected from drift.

 - Mix 2oz of Eraser 41% with 1 gallon of water and apply to unwanted vegetation.
 1 gallon of solution will treat up to 1,000 square feet of area.
 Product should only be applied using stainless steel or plastic sprayers.

 What Is Eraser Weed Killer?

 A concentrate that kills both weeds and grass developed by Martin’s.
-Works by getting down into the root to kill the weed/plant within days of application.
+Their weed killer works by getting deep down into the root to kill the weed/plant within days of application.

 It is a post-emergent (meaning it kills plants after they have germinated and are actively growing) herbicide that contains 41% Glyphosate and has an added surfactant to increase how well it works.

 So if you have weeds that are already growing, then Eraser is a great option.